-Officers will comply with the Officers Code of Conduct referred to in Appendix 12 of this Constitution.
+Officers will comply with the Code of Conduct for Employees.

 20.7 Employment

 The recruitment, selection and dismissal of officers will comply with the policies of the Council and the Officer Employment Procedure Rules set out in Appendix 9 of this Constitution.